 If you’re feeling a little deflated recently (and let’s face it, who isn’t?) then look no further for the perfect motivational pick-me-up.
-From awards ceremonies to political rallies, we’ve accumulated an incredible list of timeless speeches by queer females.
-We’ve been these playing on repeat to get us in the mood to take on the new year.
+From awards ceremonies to political rallies, we’ve accumulated an incredible list of timeless and best speeches by queer females.
+We’ve been there playing on repeat to get us in the mood to take on the new year.
 So, in no particular order…

-There’s a lesson for all of us in Janelle Monáe’s 2018 speech following her Trailblazer Award win at the Billboard’s Women in Music Awards.
+There’s a lesson for all of us in Janelle Monáe’s 2018 speech following her Trailblazer Award wins at Billboard’s Women in Music Awards.
 She says: “The most difficult trail to blaze is the one that takes us inside of who we are, individually and as a whole.”
-Monae is humble, inspiring, and her voice makes us feel all warm inside, but ready to take on the world at the same time.
+Monae is humble and inspiring, and her voice makes us feel all warm inside, but ready to take on the world at the same time.

 Singer Lauren Jauregui has long used her voice to inspire, educate, and advocate for change.
 At the 2019 Women’s March in Los Angeles, she delivered this powerful speech which celebrates women across America and beyond.
 Do as Lauren says, and make sure you remind yourself of your power at every chance that you get.